 Applicants will not be rejected for lack of a credit history.
-Previous landlords may be contacted to determine if the applicant paid rent on time and/or left the property with any unpaid balances.
+Previous landlord(s) will be contacted to determine if the applicant paid rent on time and/or left the property with any unpaid balances

 A professional credit checking agency will be used to provide a credit report for each applicant household.
 No cost will be charged to the applicant.
+Management does not evaluate the applicant's credit check for the amount of unpaid bills or the credit score.

 Applicants will be rejected if any of the following credit information is verified for any member of the applicant family:

-- a) Applicant currently has any outstanding landlord or utility collections; - Applicant has had more than one (1) previous non-payment procedure in housing court during the past five (5) years. - Exceptions include medical collections and/or if applicant has proof of repayment of debt.
+- a) Applicant currently has any outstanding landlord collections. - Applicant has had more than one (1) previous non-payment procedure in housing court during the past five (5) years. - Exemptions include medical collections and/or if applicant has proof of repayment of debt.
 Proof must be a statement of satisfaction from creditor, court, or other legal proof.